MarsBased/marsbased-website-old/_posts/2013-10-12-fail-learn-change-evolve.markdown

 Rinse and repeat!
 Without such changes, we would have perhaps insisted in trying the same thing over and over.
 We have changed how to distribute tasks among us, we've used many different tools (Basecamp, Teambox, Evernote, Wunderlist, Trello, ...), changed the way we talk to each other and we even changed roles within the team.

 And for now, we have found a way.
-In this blog we will be detailing it.
+In this entry we will be detailing it.

 Change must always lead to a better state.
 Surely, you'll find thousands of articles of "Top 10 things to do if you're a startup" or "50 ways to get to the top with a young company" or "DOs and DON'Ts when starting a company".
 Google it, it's very overwhelming.
 It would take many lifetimes to read all these articles.

 We want to share with you the struggle we've gone through.
 We want to tell you our story in a human way, not from the marketers' point of view.

-These small stories are hard to find, but are the ones that inspired us to build our own thingie.
+These small stories are hard to find but are the ones that inspired us to build our own company.
 We believed in the real stories the guys from <a href="http://37signals.com" title="37signals" target="_blank">37signals</a> (<a href="https://twitter.com/37signals" title="37signals on Twitter" target="_blank">@37signals</a>), <a href="http://www.6wunderkinder.com/" title="6Wunderkinder" target="_blank">6Wunderkinder</a> (<a href="https://twitter.com/6Wunderkinder" title="6Wunderkinder on Twitter" target="_blank">@Wunderkinder6</a>), and many others wrote about.

 They're our inspiration, and this is our way to thank them.